-12. Financial instruments
+11. Financial instruments

 At initial recognition, the Foundation classifies its financial instruments into the following categories: financial assets that are equity instruments measured at fair value, financial assets that are equity instruments measured at amortised cost, financial assets that are debt instruments measured at amortised cost, and financial liabilities measured at amortised cost.
 The classification depends on the purpose for which the instruments were acquired.
-The Foundation does not have any instruments classified as financial assets that are equity instruments measured at amortised cost.
+The Foundation does not have any instruments classified as financial assets that are equity instruments measured at fair value or financial assets that are equity instruments measured at amortised cost.